Scarlett Camberos

 Scarlett Nefer Camberos Becerra (born 20 November 2000) is a professional footballer who plays as a forward for Liga MX Femenil side Club América.
 Born in the United States, she plays for the Mexico national team.
+She played college soccer for the UC Irvine Anteaters.
+She also previously played for Angel City FC and Bay FC of the National Women's Soccer League (NWSL).

 College career

 Camberos played college soccer for the UC Irvine Anteaters women's soccer team from 2018 to 2021.
 She scored 13 goals and 7 assists in 22 appearances during her senior-year, including two hat-tricks.
 Due to her performance during her senior year, Camberos received the Big West Conference Offensive Player of the Year award.

-In 2019, Mora played for San Diego Parceiro Ladies of the Women's Premier Soccer League (WPSL).

 Club career

+Prior to joining Club América, Camberos played in 2019 for San Diego Parceiro Ladies of the Women's Premier Soccer League (WPSL).